keul/TinyLogAnalyzer/README.txt

         "tomorrow", "week" and "month".
 Use of "week" and "month" mean referring to first day of the current week or month.
-You can also provide a numerical modifier using "+" or "-" followed by a day quantity (example: "week-5" for going back of 5 days from the begin of the week).
+You can also provide a numerical modifier using "+" or "-" followed by a day quantity (example: "week-5" for going back of 5 days from the start of the week).

         --start-date=START_DATE